aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-25-golang-wasm-5-compiling-with-webpack.md

 ## Bringing in a Web Devs Tool Chain

-Up until now we've been writing our Go code and then using the `go build` command to generate our WebAssembly bundle, and sure, this works fine, does what we need it to do, but it doesn't really fit with how _we_ as web developers would be approaching it.
+Up until now we've been writing our Go code and then using the `go build` command to generate our WebAssembly bundle, and sure, this works fine, does what we need it to do, but it doesn't really fit with how _we web developers_ would be approaching it.

 Us web developers are not shy of using a compiler step, or at least a build task, whether you're converting from one language to another using TypeScript/Fable/Flow/etc., down-leveling ESNext to ESNow or just doing bundling and minifying of multiple scripts into one, it's rare to find a JavaScript application these days that it's using a tool like gulp, rollup, parcel or webpack.

-I prefer webpack these days so I decided to look at incorporating it into my process by writing a custom [Loader](https://webpack.js.org/contribute/writing-a-loader/).
+I prefer webpack so I decided to look at incorporating it into my process by writing a custom [Loader](https://webpack.js.org/contribute/writing-a-loader/).

 ## A Quick Intro to webpack

 If you're unfamiliar with webpack you really should [check out their docs](https://webpack.js.org/concepts/) as I won't do it justice here.
 Instead I want to focus on the core part of webpack that we need to leverage and how it works.

 Because webpack is designed to be a generic module bundler it doesn't understand how to deal with different languages, whether that's JSX in React, TypeScript or in our case Go.
 For that we need to bring in a Loader.
-A Loader, essentially, a JavaScript function that takes the contents of the file you're "loading" and expects you to return some JavaScript that can be run in the generated bundle.
+A Loader is essentially a JavaScript function that takes the contents of the file you're "loading" and expects you to return some JavaScript that can be run in the generated bundle.

 This means that in our JavaScript file we can write the following: